dameldesign/danielekundayo-portfolio/README.md

 # Daniel  Jesutobi Ekundayo - Personal portfolio

- built using HTML, CSS, and JavaScript.
+ built using HTML, CSS, and JavaScript. and Love👌

 ## Demo